Welcome to our newsletter. It is the wish of the Management Committee to be able to inform all of our plot holders of the latest news

 We welcome your comments on anything allotment, just let your rep know.
 If there is anything that you are not sure of, just ask!

 Mansfield District Council have made a few amendments to the 'Allotment Holders Agreement' Please take a look on the open members area.
 These are correct as of 1st.
 April 2019 you may print a copy if you wish.
-If you are unsure or require help, contact your site rep.
+If you are unsure or require help, contact your site rep. Please note: amendments are ongoing, so please check that you are up to date.

 You are welcome to make a contribution to our Newsletter if you think you have any useful ideas that would help our members.